What Is Air Pressure, And What Links it To the History of the Barometer?

 So how did we come to know these facts about air pressure?

-And so the barometer was born, although it wasn't until later
+And so the barometer was born, although it wasn't until later that it was given that name.

 It also wasn't immediately apparent why air pressure changes were